okta/okta.github.io/_source/_posts/2018-07-19-simple-crud-react-and-spring-boot.md

 ## Create a React UI with Create React App

-Create React App is a command-line utility that generates React projects for you.
+Create React App is a command line utility that generates React projects for you.
 It's a convenient tool because it also offers commands that will build and optimize your project for production.
 It uses webpack under the covers for building.
 If you want to learn more about webpack, I recommend [webpack.academy](https://webpack.academy).

 Create a new project in the `jugtours` directory with Yarn.